anishsethi396/Campground/README.md

 	-   Add and delete reviews
 	-   Upload campground photos
 	-   Users can view all campgrounds posted
--   Sort campgrounds by highest rating, most reviewed, lowest price, or highest price

--   Search campground by name or location

 -   Responsive web design